Responsibilities of the Management Committee

 • Fire safety regulations are outlined on the Government website.
 It is a crime not to comply with these.

-• The Equalities Act 2010 requires organisations to “make reasonable adjustments” to make their premises and activities as accessible as possible.
+• The Equality Act 2010 requires organisations to “make reasonable adjustments” to make their premises and activities as accessible as possible.
 There may be physical changes that take time and money to put into place, such as installing a ramp and an accessible toilet.
 You are not required by law to make these changes if you don’t have the money to do so, but it is a good idea to start thinking about how you can work towards them (e.g. planning, fundraising), so that you can welcome wheelchair users to your building in the future.
 There may also be much smaller, cheaper things you can do very easily, such as providing clearer signage.

 • Brighton & Hove City Council Health and Safety Team is responsible for monitoring and advising on health & safety legislation in work premises.